Help fund a film about synesthesia.

 That sounds like fun!
 I vote scrapbooking/paper crafting/zines.
 I would help you run it or at least get it started if you want. :)

-Anonymous asked: This whole brown/blackface and cultural appropriation thing is really funny.
+Anonymous said: This whole brown/blackface and cultural appropriation thing is really funny.
 It's basically saying "No, you were born with these characteristics and you are not allowed to change them under any circumstances.".
 You can't tan, or curl/straighten/dye your hair, or wear any clothing not manufactured by someone with the same heritage as you, because you can only be part of ONE culture for the rest of your life.

 Unless you’re from a “non-white” culture.
 In that case, knock yourself out!